-This information applies to medical practitioners who have not practised for more than one year and who wish to return to practice, whether or not they are registered.
+This information applies to medical practitioners who have not practised for more than one year and who wish to return to practice.

-Procedure and Requirements
+Procedure and requirements

-A medical practitioner applying for general or specialist registration must demonstrate that they are qualified, suitable and eligible for registration including that he or she:
+A medical practitioner applying for registration must demonstrate that they are qualified, suitable and eligible for registration including that they:

-- is a suitable person for registration.
-That is, the practitioner does not have an impairment, a criminal history or professional disciplinary history that may impact or is relevant to his or her ability to practise - 2. will meet the recency of practice registration standard - 3. will meet the continuing professional development registration standard during the period of registration - 4. will meet the professional indemnity insurance registration standard and - 5. will meet any other registration standard or requirement of the Board.
+- are a suitable person for registration.
+That is, the practitioner does not have an impairment, a criminal history or professional disciplinary history that may impact or is relevant to their ability to practise - 2. will meet the recency of practice registration standard - 3. will meet the continuing professional development registration standard during the period of registration - 4. will meet the professional indemnity insurance arrangements registration standard and - 5. will meet any other registration standard or requirement of the Board.